WateryDave/Ani_feces_roof/README.md

 MetaanalysisReference.docx
 This file contains the references for all the review articles that were part of the meta-analysis for this study.
 It does not include references from the raw data.

+Eligibility Criteria.docx
+This word document contains a table of all the elegibility criteria for reports for the systematic review.
+In the table are a detailed explaination of each of the elegibility criteria as well as a the justification for why each of the elegibility criteria was used.

+Grouping Pathogens.docx
+This word document contains a table with how the pathogens were grouped.
+The first column Pathogen is the pathogen category that the pathogen falls under.
+The thrid column is the name of the pathogen strain, species, serotype, etc.. from the report.
+The second column is meta-analysis group which is the group that the retrieved pathogen names are grouped under.
+The fourth column is the justification.